Covered in this article

 This action will execute delete query from specified table, as criteria can be used only PRIMARY KEY.
 The action returns an integer value that indicates the number of rows affected, the returned value can be 0 or 1 (a primary key is unique).

-6. Execute stored procedure action
+6. Execute Stored Procedure action

 This action calls stored procedure from selected DB Schema and Stored procedure name.